|

 meetings of the Executive Committee and other committees of the Society.

-made cabinets downstairs.
-Upstairs are the society's manuscript stacks,
+Upstairs were the society's manuscript stacks,

 people, places and events important to Kennebec County's past.

-The collection includes many postcard images;
+Our current collection includes many postcard images;

 1938 Augusta tax photos; extensive newspaper clippings; photos (people,